futuredapp/Monkey-Madness/README.md

 3. Your app will now be restarted
 4. Script will lock app to full screen to prevent monkey escape
 5. Monkey will furiously tap screen and try to crash your app
-6. You see results of all tests, if monkey crashed your app, crash log is saved to desktop in folder with your app's package name.
+6. You see results of all tests, if monkey crashed your app, crash log is saved to folder with your app's package name in current directory

-Example: `adb_testloop 10 5000` - will start 10 consecutive tests each with 5000 events and random seed, if app crash, logs will be saved to desktop in folder with your app's package name.
+Example: `adb_testloop 10 5000` - will start 10 consecutive tests each with 5000 events and random seed, if app crash, logs will be saved to folder with your app's package name in current directory.

 #####adb_killmonkey - stop Monkey Madness
 1. Use `adb_killmonkey`
-2. Monkey is dead - log from interrupted test is saved to desktop in folder with your app's package name
+2. Monkey is dead - log from interrupted test is saved to folder with your app's package name in current directory

 ##Warning
 - Disable Messenger notifications when you use this tool!
 (If you want to prevent monkey from calling to random people and sending them messages.)